kimaina/rdd-map-reduce/play/PLS/PLS0001/README.md

-Given the below CSV (also `./input.csv`) from our accounting department calculate the aggregate loans by the tuple of (Network, Product, Month) with the aggregated by tuple currency amounts and counts and output into a file CSV named **Output.csv**.
+Given the below CSV (also `./input.csv`) from our accounting department calculate the aggregate loans by the tuple of (Network, Product, Month) with amounts and counts.

+The output should be saved into a CSV file named **Output.csv**.

 |MSISDN     |Network    |Date         |Product         |Amount |